liyanafzl/liyanafzl.github.io/3Dprinting.md

 * Cura
 It is a 3D printing slicing application.
 This is the software that is used to turn our design image into a format that can be used by the 3D printer to print the corresponding 3D object.
 ![FABLAB class](/images/curascreen1.png)

+###### A Guide to use the above software

+We learnt how to use the AutoCAD software in order to make blueprints for our designs in mind.
+We used Rhinoceros Corporate (version for 64-bit OS).
+First of all 2D shapes can be constructed easily by the given tools.
+In order to convert a 2D image to 3D image we use the following command:

+<B> COMMAND : </B>
+*ExtrudeCrv *

+The required dimensions can be given.

+Next, in order to create a solid object we use the command:

+<B> COMMAND : </B>

+*Cap*

+In order to subract portions of the object we use the command :

+<B> COMMAND : </B>

+*BooleanDifference*

+The appropriate surfaces to be subtracted and those to be kept can be selected according to our choice.

+Once the designed object is ready we converted it into STL format through the following steps:

+* File
+ * Export selected
+   * STL format
+     > Name the file and save it.

+ Next we use the CURA software that has been installed earlier and then set it accordingly in order to print it using the 3D printer.
+ We made the following settings.
+ Profile : Fine
+ Material : PLA
+ Infill : 50%
+ Support : Use

+Then click Save to removable drive.
+Now the image is ready to be fed to the 3D printer in order to print it by inserting the memory card consisting the image.

 ## My Assignment